credativ/credativ-pg-migrator/docs/README.md

 - Tables, constraints, indexes, foreign keys are migrated.
 - Sequences are created for serial/identity columns.
 - Sequences on the target can be set to match the highest existing values in migrated tables.
 - Views are migrated in a rudimentary way: the tool makes basic parsing and replaces schema names inside the view definition; deeper semantic rewrites are not yet implemented.
+The Oracle and SQLite connectors go further and transpile the defining query to PostgreSQL SQL with `sqlglot`.
+- Not every source feature has a PostgreSQL counterpart.
+Where a construct cannot be reproduced exactly, the connector degrades it deliberately, logs a `WARNING`, and records what was changed in the migration database — for example SQLite partial indexes (section 4.7.5) or Oracle package state (section 4.3).

 ### 8.2 PL/SQL / procedural code

 - Complete conversion and migration of functions, procedures, and triggers is currently implemented for Informix.
+- Oracle PL/SQL (functions, procedures, packages, triggers) is converted on a best-effort basis — see section 4.3.
+- SQLite has no stored functions or procedures; its triggers are converted to a PL/pgSQL trigger function plus a `CREATE TRIGGER` — see section 4.7.
 - Support for other engines can be added based on real‑world migration projects.

 ### 8.3 Customization